After kidney cancer surgery

 Keyhole surgery

-For keyhole surgery, you have 3 or more small wounds in your tummy on the side you are having the operation.
+For keyhole surgery, you have 3 or more small wounds in your tummy on the side you have had the operation.
 Each wound is about 1cm long, except for the lowest wound.
 This is normally about 6 to 8cms long.
 This is so your surgeon can remove your kidney or part of your kidney.
-The wounds will heal and become scars.

 The diagram below shows the scars after keyhole surgery for cancer of the left kidney.